emilerik/100daysofcode/README.md

 ---

+#### Day 94: 2:00 // isinfo back with front end

+Got back to working on integrating back and front end on isinfo.

+Made a lot of progress, which I'm super happy about.
+I created the endpoints register, sign in and post.
+I also added the posts table to the database.
+I managed to connect them, so that you can now post data in a form on the website, to the database.
+Each post is connected via a foreign key to a registered user.
+So far, you can only post a short text, and I haven't yet implemented the things you'll actually post.

+The next step is to be able to get posts from the database and display them.

+---

 #### Day 93: 1:00 // SQL bootcamp

 Just started a deep dive into SQL.
 Since I will be using it a lot in the isinfo app, I felt I didn't have quite the competence to just wing it, cuz I got stuck a lot.